Arzion032/Mr.-Fit-AI-Fitness-Coach/README.md

 ## Features

-- **Personalized Profiles** – Users can create and update their profile with age, weight, height, activity level, and fitness goals.
+- **Personalized Profiles** – Users can create and update their profile with age, weight, height, activity level, notes and fitness goals.
 - **AI-Driven Advice** – "Ask Mr. Fit" feature provides tailored fitness advice using an advanced LLM.
 - **Macro Calculation** – AI-generated calorie, protein, fat, and carb intake suggestions based on user goals.
 - **Vector Database** – Stores all user-related profiles, goals, and notes for efficient retrieval and semantic search.